Actually, it's been very nice this morning because usually when it's cold around here, it's because we've had a clear night.

 I had to join these.

-I gotta go do my tractor stuff, but my issue is I've got to get all of these videos done, and I have to apologize to Jean-Claude because he's working his ass off on producing quality content, three and four videos a day kind of thing.
+And I have to apologize to Jean-Claude because he's working his ass off on producing quality content, three and four videos a day kind of thing.

-I'm becoming a real YouTube dude.
+Becoming a real YouTube dude.

-So I'm basically going to be going off grid myself for some period of time as we get through this relatively get into this relatively crucial period.
+So I'm basically going to be going off grid myself for some period of time as we get through this relatively, get into this relatively crucial period.

-Um, and I just am not in a position to be able to do interviews.
+And I just am not in a position to be able to do interviews.

 My schedule is erratic at best.